 When it comes time to pay taxes, you’ll pay income taxes on your business’s profits, not the amount you drew from the company.

-For example, let’s say your net profit was $50,000, but you only withdrew $35,000 in owner’s draws.
+For example, let’s say your net business profit was $50,000, but you only withdrew $35,000 in owner’s draws.
 The net income on your personal tax return would be $50,000, and it’s treated as self-employment income and subject to the 15.3% FICA tax, plus personal income tax.

-However, as a business owner, you can take a deduction on the other half of the FICA tax.
+However, as a small business owner, you can take a deduction on the other half of the FICA tax.

 The IRS treats partnerships the same way as a sole proprietorship.
 Partners cannot legally pay themselves a W-2 salary; instead, if you have a multi-member LLC, they must use an owner’s draw when taking money from the business.

 Each partner’s taxable income corresponds to the percentage of the profits they own according to the partnership agreement.

 For example, let’s say you and your partner split the profits 50/50.
 Each partner receives 50 percent of the profits as self-employment income and must pay taxes accordingly.

 If you have a single-member LLC, the IRS treats your business as a disregarded entity by default, which means it taxes your business the same way as a sole proprietorship.
 If you have a multi-member LLC, your business is treated as a partnership by default.
 Remember: Partnerships are similar to sole proprietorships in that owners cannot pay themselves a W-2 salary.
 In a partnership, you and your partner decide how to split the profits, and then your percentage of the profits is taxed as personal income.

 So, by default, LLC owners must use the owner’s draw to pay themselves, and they are considered self-employed.